LocalHeroesUK/api-guide/README.md

 ## Before integrating you should:

-Have a commercial agreement with us regarding the leads you will send Have an understanding of which taxonomies you are subscribed to Have a Partner ID
+-Have a commercial agreement with us regarding the leads you will send -Have an understanding of which taxonomies you are subscribed to -Have a Partner ID
-If you have any questions, please email apiteam@localheroes.com or speak to your Local Heroes account manager.
+-If you have any questions, please email apiteam@localheroes.com or speak to your Local Heroes account manager.

 ## Getting started
 * [Create Keys](#create-keys)